danny666phantom/Hangdroid-Android-App/README.md

-# DannyHangManApp
-Android H@ngm@n App
+# Hangdroid Android App

-This is a hang man app that I developed for android devices.
+I developed this Android app (Hangdroid Android App) as part of a college course taken at the Salt Lake Community College (Android Mobile App Development).
+This app has not been published to the Google Play Store.